 When it comes to choosing the best Adirondack chair, you have a wealth of options.
-In this comprehensive Adirondack chair buyer’s guide, we’ll talk you through all the different areas so you can make the right choice.
+In this comprehensive Adirondack chair buyer’s guide, we’ll walk you through all the different areas so you can make the right choice.

-Step 1 — Is the Adirondack Chair the Right Chair for You
+Step 1 — Is the Adirondack Chair the Right Chair for You?

 The Adirondack chair is a reclined chair with a backward sloping seat and back that sits close to the ground.
 It’s designed to relax back into, with good support for your back and bottom.
-It also has wide arms, giving you a good grip to get out of the chair.
+It also has wide arms, giving you a good spot to grip to get out of the chair.

 Adirondack Form and Function — Points to Consider